 I'm Valerie H., the breeder behind Centennial German Shepherds located in Pueblo West, CO.
 We are a small hobby breeder in Colorado.
 Our goal is to produce healthy and beautiful German Shepherd puppies that win in the show ring, excel as working dogs, but most importantly, flourish as loving family companions and guardians.

 Valerie has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 Together, you’ll choose the puppy that’s right for you, stay in touch with regular updates, and plan how to bring your new puppy home.